V-Sekai-fire/aria-character-core/apps/aria_interface/interface.md

-# 🏗️ Architecture & Development Progress

-Aria Character Core is organized as an Elixir umbrella application with 14 specialized services.

-Each service's role and dependencies are documented in their respective README files in the `apps/` directory.

-- [ ] **Demo Implementation Options**:
-  - [ ] **Option A: Livebook + Kino Components** (Recommended for rapid prototyping)
+# Demo Implementation Options

 - [ ] Create Livebook notebook with Kino.Input components (sliders, selects, checkboxes)
     - [ ] Use `Kino.Input.range/2` for numeric attributes
     - [ ] Use `Kino.Input.select/3` for categorical choices
     - [ ] Use `Kino.Input.checkbox/2` for boolean options and feature toggles